Sandokaaan/EarthCoin-API/README.md

 To do list:
 - Configuration is hardcoded in the javascript for now.
 Need to be moved to a .json file to easier setup.
-- Detection of forks/orphans blocks.
+- ~~Detection of forks/orphans blocks.~~
 - Indexing of transactions and API functions for read transactions info.
 - Block explorer frontend based on the API.
 - Implement functions for both-way comunication.
 For now the node not answer to other nodes queries.
 - Automatic selection of the best node for data download, eg. based on a ping delay.
 - Optimization of the code for multi-node queries, now the code select one network node to request all block data.
 - Standardize modular design of the code, add NPM installer.

+# update 2018-06-22
+- deleted some files from dependency packages, that are not needed
+- removed dependency on bcoin library
+- detection of forks/orphans with an automatic recovery implemented